 GD: Ours have feed and water available 24/7.
 We check their feeders and drinkers every morning and usually bring them a treat, which might be surplus goat milk or produce from our garden.

 The hens are usually busy laying during the first half of the day (they don’t lay late in the day or at night).
 Otherwise, they spend a lot of time pecking and scratching in the yard.

 We can’t see our chicken yard from the house, so sometimes we put a motion-sensitive camera in the yard and found out the whole flock goes indoors for an afternoon siesta.

 Then more pecking and scratching.
 When darkness starts to fall they go inside to roost for the night.
 They stay on their perch until sunup the next morning.

 SS: What do you feed your chickens?
 Does this vary according to season?

 GD: We feed them a layer ration available 24/7 in a hanging feeder.
-They also get oyster shell in a separate hopper so they can take what they need to keep their eggshells strong.
+They also get an oyster shell in a separate hopper so they can take what they need to keep their eggshells strong.

-GD: I’m partial to hens that lay brown-shell eggs, but I have had hens that lay eggs with blue, green, or white shells.
+GD: I’m partial to hens which lay brown-shell eggs, but I have had hens laying eggs with blue, green, or white shells.
 The eggs all taste the same.

 The eggs are richer because they have proportionally more yolk to white than eggs laid by our larger hens.
 But they’re so small, it takes a lot of them to do anything.